LizardByte/Sunshine/docs/source/about/usage.rst

 `Soundflower <https://github.com/mattingalls/Soundflower>`__ or
 `BlackHole <https://github.com/ExistentialAudio/BlackHole>`__.

-..
-Note:: Command Keys are not forwarded by Moonlight.
+.. note:: Command Keys are not forwarded by Moonlight.
 Right Option-Key is mapped to CMD-Key.

-..
-Caution:: Gamepads are not currently supported.
+.. caution:: Gamepads are not currently supported.

 Configure autostart service
    **MacPorts**